 Personal Development in Your Workplace Step 2: Improve Your Time Management Skills

-Next, you should stick to a consistent practice.
-Once you set a schedule and assign different hours to various tasks, strive to fulfill them within those hours.
+By sticking to consistent practice, you can set a schedule and assign different hours to various tasks, striving to fulfil them within those hours.
 Practice this until it becomes second nature to you.